chloefeierabend/chloefeierabend/README.md

 ### 🛠️ Projects

-> 🚧 More coming soon — but here’s a peek at what I’m working on:
+> 🚧 More coming soon! but here’s a peek at what I’m working on:

 - **Football Endless Kicker** – A Unity-powered football kicking mini-game where players aim to score field goals from increasing distances and wind conditions.
-- **Museum Pedestal Scene** – A stylized Blender scene with asset scanning and optimization focus

 ---